 The spreadsheet shape that supports a real bookkeeping workflow follows from that structure.
 One row per transaction.
 A Cardmember column populated from the section header that the row appeared under.
 Standard columns for transaction date, posting date, description, and amount.
 Foreign currency fields where present (covered in detail in the next section).
 The per-cardmember subtotal lines drop out of the transaction rows and exist only as reconciliation references.
 The central bill account totals — closing balance, fees, credits, payment due — reconcile against the sum of cardmember subtotals plus any account-level fees and credits, and that arithmetic is the cycle's tie-back.

-The QuickBooks Community and Fourlane threads on AmEx multi-cardmember reconciliation surface the same friction repeatedly: bookkeepers know they need a parent and sub-account structure but cannot find a clean walkthrough of how to set it up against a Business Platinum statement.
-The pattern that works is straightforward.
-The central bill account becomes a parent account of charge-card type.
-Each supplemental cardmember becomes a sub-account beneath it.
+For a clean accounting setup, treat the central bill account as the parent charge-card account and each supplemental cardmember as a sub-account or dimension beneath it.
 Transactions post to the sub-account corresponding to whichever cardmember section they came from in the statement.
-The parent account balance equals the sum of the sub-account balances at any point.
-The payment to AmEx posts at the parent level when it clears, and the parent and rolled-up sub-accounts net to zero as the cycle closes.
+The parent account balance equals the sum of the sub-account balances at any point, and the payment to AmEx posts at the parent level when it clears.

 Class is the typical QBO dimension for project, client, or cost-center allocation, and it sits on the transaction line in addition to the cardmember sub-account, not instead of it.
 A line for a partner's flight to a client engagement posts to the partner's cardmember sub-account and carries a class for the client project; both pieces of information are needed and both have somewhere to live.
 The categorization step that takes a cleaned spreadsheet and lands each row in the right account and class combinations is its own piece of the close — the reference on how to categorize statement transactions for GL posting covers that workflow as a general pattern, applied here to the AmEx multi-cardmember structure.